- Name the three macronutrients ad their main functions.

-Fasting simply means refraining from consuming food for a set time.
+Fasting means refraining from consuming food for a set time.

 Carb Cycling is a dietary approach focusing on timing.
-It involves making target reductions and increases to carb intake on a daily, weekly, or monthly basis.
+It involves making target reductions and increases in carb intake daily, weekly, or monthly.

 Limiting Factors for Nutritional Consistency

-Some of the primary reasons for poor consistency to nutritional plans are:
+Some of the primary reasons for poor consistency in nutritional plans are:

 - eating too many processed foods

 - not eating enough protein in the diet

 - not eating enough vegetables in the diet